top of page

 Competition Gear - Uniforms

-During competitions, it is required that all wrestlers wear a Boston Wrestling Legion uniform.
+During outside competitions, it is required that all wrestlers wear a Boston Wrestling Legion uniform.
 Legion gear is available for purchase through our MyHouse store.
 There are two options for uniforms, either a singlet or compression shirt and fight shorts. â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹Wrestlers who opt for the two-piece uniform must purchase both components: The shirt and the shorts are both required.
 We have singlet samples available for a fit check if families would like to try before purchasing.

 There is other gear available for purchase in our MyHouse store, and families are welcome to buy any other items that they choose.
 MyHouse sends a portion of each purchase back to Legion, which we put toward our operating expenses.